Army Museum Bandiana - Albury/Wodonga

 The museum is open to the public on Tuesdays and Thursdays.
 As we are located within Holsworthy Barracks there are security restrictions on accessing the museum:

-- Visits must be arranged 72 hours in advance
+- Visits must be arranged 48 hours in advance (this is a base requirement)

 - All visitors aged 16 years and older must provide current, government issued photographic identification (Driver's licence, Passports, Proof of Age card etc.)